 The world’s cultural and economic capitals are becoming more crowded and costly to live in at the same time as changes in the family structure mean a generation of singles, boomers and non-traditional families are thinking anew about how they want to live.

-On KCRW’s recent trip to Berlin we found an intriguing solution:
+On KCRW’s recent trip to Berlin we found an intriguing solution to both challenges: Baugruppen (building groups).

-Baugruppen (building groups).
-These are collectively built residential complexes in which individuals own their …
+These are collectively built residential complexes in which …

 Recent Shows »